zg/kanji/README.md

 - **kanji.txt** consists of each character on a new line, where the line number corresponds to the key-word in the textbook.
 - **kanji.min.txt** contains every character on a single line with no separation
-- **primitives.txt** contains every primitive on a new line
-- **primitives.min.txt** contains every primitive on a single line with no separation